haroon-rash/Patient_Managemant_System/README.md

-# Patient Management Microservices System (In Progress)
+# Patient Management Microservices System

 This project is a professional, real-world microservices-based Patient Management System built using Spring Boot.
 Currently focused on the core backend architecture for the **Patient Service**,